 Ovulation: Day 14(ish)

-Ovulation is when your egg is released, which marks the end of your follicular phase and the start of your luteal phase.
-This egg fleeing the coop down the fallopian tube and into the uterus makes it possible for women to conceive.
-Specifically, the six days around ovulation are the days when women are fertile, and understanding this window is crucial to understanding your fertility.
-However, understanding if and when you are ovulating is one of the biggest indicators for your overall health too
+Specifically, the six days around ovulation are the days in which women are fertile, and understanding this window is crucial to understanding your fertility.
+However, the actual process only lasts for around 12-24 hours. understanding if and when you are ovulating is one of the biggest indicators for your overall health too.

 Luteal Phase: Day 14-28(ish)

-If any of these aspects are out of sync - eg. if you are not ovulating, missing periods, having too long or too short of a phase, or having hormones out of balance with each other - your body is telling you something.
-Our tests are pretty great, but they are most effective when you are able to put the results into context with your own understanding of your flow.
+If any of these are out of sync - eg. if you are not ovulating, missing periods, having too long or too short of a phase, or feel your hormones out of balance with each other - your body is telling you something.
+Hertility Health tests are able to give you an insight into your hormones and reproductive health, and highlight any problems.